-Student: Richard McInnes Student ID: 300399520 Based on the research around the key influences of organisational capacity (Wicker & Breuer, 2013), the analysis of the NSO and SSOs of Water Polo in Australia as well as water polo staff surveys assessing the perceived level of support provided by these organisations to staff, the table below outlines the practical implementation of this HCM.
+Based on the research around the key influences of organisational capacity (Wicker & Breuer, 2013), the analysis of the NSO and SSOs of Water Polo in Australia as well as water polo staff surveys assessing the perceived level of support provided by these organisations to staff, the table below outlines the practical implementation of this HCM.
 Detailed analysis of the literature review and research is provided later in the paper.
 Sporting organisations may choose to implement one or more of these enabling services at a time or adopt them all in one move.

-Enabling Service Inclusions SSO Enabling Service Human Resource Support (often referred to as People and Culture) SSO a.
-Includes development of job description in standardized format to meet all legislative and DEI requirements b.
-Management of shortlisting and interview process, with interview panel to include SSO representative c.
-Background and referee checks as well as National Integrity Framework requirements related to screening questions d.
-Onboarding, performance management and offboarding processes as required Workplace complaints management (where appropriate) Individual and group professional development and performance management in consultation with SSO Sport wide succession planning Employee Assistance Programs (EAP) Payroll and remuneration alignment across all NSO and SSO roles.
+Enabling Sorvice Inclusions 1 · · · · · · · · · · · · · · · · · · · Enabling Service Human Resource Support (often referred to as People and Culture) Inclusions NSO to coordinate recruitment processes in conjunction with the SSO Includes development of job description in standardized format to meet all legislative and DEI requirements Management of shortlisting and interview process, with interview panel to include SSO representative Background and referee checks as well as National Integrity Framework requirements related to screening questions Onboarding, performance management and offboarding processes as required Workplace complaints management (where appropriate) Individual and group professional development and performance management in consultation with SSO Sport wide succession planning Employee Assistance Programs (EAP) Payroll and remuneration alignment across all NSO and SSO roles.
 Consistent performance management practices.
 Alignment of staff key performance indicators and performance plans.
 Whole of sport staff culture development programs and management Senior staff (current State CEOs) to become members of the Senior Leadership Team (SLT) of the NSO, ensuring greater input and awareness of matters impacting the whole sport.
-11. Members of the SLT presented with opportunities to engage with the NSO Board, external stakeholders such as the Australian Sports Commission (ASC), Australian Olympic Committee (AOC), Paralympics Australia (SIA), National Sports Tribunal (NST) providing exposure and learning opportunities which may also assist in future career opportunities.
-Commission (ASC), Australian Olympic Committee (AOC), Paralympics Australia (PA), Commonwealth Games Australia (CGA), Sport Integrity Australia (SIA), National Sports Tribunal (NST) providing exposure and learning opportunities which may also assist providing exposure and learning opportunities which may also assist addition to the greater visibility all staff will have to others, enhancing the chances of internal staff movement.13.
-All staff entitlements, existing and future transferred to and managed by the NSO.
+Members of the SLT presented with opportunities to engage with the NSO Board, external stakeholders such as the Australian Sports Commission (ASC), Australian Olympic Committee (AOC), Paralympics Australia (PA), Commonwealth Games Australia (CGA), Sport Integrity Australia (SIA), National Sports Tribunal (NST) providing exposure and learning opportunities which may also assist in future career opportunities.
+Being part of a larger organisation, provides greater opportunities for career progression, or secondment opportunities into different areas (laterally) or progression through management ranks.
+This is in addition to the enhancing the chances of internal staff movement.
+13. All staff entitlements, existing and future transferred to and managed by the NSO.
+All existing balances of annual and long managed by the NSO.
 All existing balances of annual and long service leave transferred in net neutral transactions.
 14. Culturally there is likely to be significant advantages in having all staff on one team, removing any "us" and "them" mentality, be that NSO to SSO or between SSOs.